-Max released only two more singles in his career, "Growing Pains"/"Prove It" in 1982 and "Mean Green Fighting Machine"/"My Best Friend" in 1986, the second a promotional single for the Canberra Raiders Rugby League team.
+Max released only two more singles in his career, "Growing Pains"/"Prove It" in 1982 and "Mean Green Fighting Machine"/"My Best Friend" in 1986, the second a promotional single for the Australia's 1987 defence of the America's Cup.

 In 1986 Raven released a best of album called "17 Trax Of Max".
 It contained mainly his Australian releases and was re-released on CD as "23 Trax Of Max" in 1991, adding six extra songs.

-Max is still doing the occasional tour, even doing a short club tour in 2001, teaming up with his old friend Jimmy Sloggett and Doug Parkinson.
+Max still did the occasional tour, even doing a short club tour in 2001, teaming up with his old friend Jimmy Sloggett and Doug Parkinson.

 After 45 years in the music industry, Max Merritt is a true legend of Australasian music.
 It is a tragic aspect of Max's career that he was so chronically under-recorded during his prime years.
 For someone who may have played bridesmaid so many times in his early years, he certainly proved he had the ability and his longevity shows that in the end he certainly came out the winner.